raomin/ESPAltherma/README.md

 ![](doc/images/attribs.png)

 If you want to integrate specific `attribute`s in graphs, gauge etc. you need to declare them as `sensor`s using `template` in your `configuration.yaml`.
+See [HA doc on Template](https://www.home-assistant.io/integrations/template/).

 Eg. this template declares the 2 operation modes as entities: